Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Your next option is to use mouse traps.
 Peanut butter works really god as a bait.
 Try to get traps that have either holes in the bait tray or a looped end.
 You want the peanut butter to get into a hard to reach spot or the mice will lick it all off and never set off the trap.
 Of course this doesn't work if you have kids.
 The option if you have kids is either get a cat or get mouse traps where the mouse goes in and never comes out.
 I have never used traps like these but they supposedly work well and are more "humane".
 But I know the snake, peanut butter and cat options work wonders (unless you get a lazy or vegetarian cat).

 Long term effective solution, cats one will do, two are better.
 Especially if you live in an area where this is going to be a recurring problem.
-That's why people domesticated cats in the first place vermin control.

 The one and only way to get rid of mice is to block the entryway to where they get in.
 Until you do this you will always have one more mouse.
 If one can find a way to get in so can the rest.